Musheer2211/Mesa_Behavioural_framework_proposal/README.md

 ## **Benefits to the Community**
 - **Expands Mesa's Capabilities:** Provides a structured way to model advanced agent behaviors.
-- **User-Friendly API:** High-level APIs for easy behavior customization.
+- **User-Friendly API:** APIs for easy behavior customization.
 - **Supports Multiple Decision Frameworks:** Allows both **rule-based and utility-based** decision-making, which could be modified with user-defined functions.
 - **Documentation & Tutorials:** Ensures easy adoption by the community.

 ## **Deliverables**
 1. **Task System For Time-Consuming Task**
    - Tasks run within Mesa's step function (Use of DiscreteEventScheduler for Optimization).
-   - Tasks is basically action + duration + other relevant information that an Agent performs.
+   - Tasks is basically action + duration + other relevant information.
    - Time-consuming Tasks take **multiple ticks** to complete.
    - Two types of tasks:
      - **Atomic Tasks**: Must fully complete or restart if interrupted.